 You are using IntelliJ IDEA Ultimate Edition.
 The corresponding functionality is not available in the Community Edition.

-The filename extension is associated with the text filetype.
-For more information, see Creating and registering file types.
+The filename extension is associated with the text file type.
+For more information, refer to File type associations.

 Click the column header to toggle between sorting directions: ascending, descending, and initial unsorted state.